aidan-labs/Degrees-of-Books/README.md

 ## About

 This project visualizes the connection network between books using data from the Goodreads books dataset.
-Each book is a node that connects to other "similar" books as determined by the Goodreads dataset (subjective from users), creating network graph.
+Each book is a node that connects to other "similar" books as determined by the Goodreads dataset (subjective from users), creating a network graph.

 The graph structure includes:
 - **Multiple connections per node** - books link to several similar books